untoxa/gb-photo/README.md

 - Allows to come back to factory settings, in particular if situation is becoming messy in **Manual Mode**.

 ### Dithering menu
-- Gives access to custom dithering patterns.
+- Gives access to custom dithering patterns cooked by some Game Boy Camera artists.

 ### Owner informations...
 - Gives access the owner informations entered in the save via the regular camera.